MGRR-Net: Multi-level Graph Relational Reasoning Network for Facial Action Units Detection

 \section{Introduction}

-Facial action units (AUs) are defined as a set of facial muscle movements that correspond to a displayed expression according to Facial Action Coding System(FACS) \cite{ekman1997face}.
-As a fundamental research problem, AU detection is beneficial to facial expression analysis~\cite{dahmane2014prototype,li2017multimodal}, and has wide potential applications in diagnosing mental health issues \cite{rubinow1992impaired}, improving e-learning experiences \cite{niu2018automatic}, detecting deception \cite{feldman1979detection}, \textit{etc.} However, AU detection is challenging because of the difficulty in identifying the subtle facial changes caused by AUs, as well as due to individual physiology.
-Some earlier studies \cite{tong2008learning,li2013simultaneous} design hand-crafted features to represent the appearance of different local facial regions, according to the corresponding movements of facial muscles.
+Facial action units (AUs) are defined as a set of facial muscle movements that correspond to a displayed expression according to the Facial Action Coding System(FACS) \cite{ekman1997face}.
+As a fundamental research problem, AU detection is beneficial to facial expression analysis~\cite{yu2020facial,zhang2021short,li2021intra}, and has wide potential applications in diagnosing mental health issues \cite{rubinow1992impaired,shi2019atrial}, improving e-learning experiences \cite{niu2018automatic}, detecting deception \cite{li2016generalized}, \textit{etc.} However, AU detection is challenging because of the difficulty in identifying the subtle facial changes caused by AUs and individual physiology.
+Some earlier studies \cite{tong2008learning,li2013simultaneous} design hand-crafted features to represent different local facial regions related to AUs, according to the corresponding movements of facial muscles.
 However, hand-crafted shallow features are not discriminative enough to represent the rich facial morphology.
-Hence, deep learning based AU detection methods that rely on global and local facial features have been studied to enhance the feature representation of each AU.
+Hence, deep learning-based AU detection methods that rely on global and local facial features have been studied to enhance the feature representation of each AU.